-3 ISO/IEC 29147:2014 Information technology-Security techniques - Vulnerability disclosure-Terms/Definitions 3.3

-4 ISO/IEC 29147:2014 Information technology-Security techniques-Vulnerability disclosure-Terms/Definitions 3.5

--Remediation (or Remedy)- 5a change made to a product or online service to remove or mitigate a vulnerability.
+- Partners Original Equipment Manufacturers (OEM)s, suppliers, Original Design Manufacturers (ODM)s. - Product 4a system implemented or developed for sale or to be offered for free. - Quality Gate- set of criteria that must be met before product moves to next phase of development or release. - Remediation (or Remedy)- 5is a change made to a product or online service to remove or mitigate a vulnerability.
 A remediation typically takes the form of a binary file replacement, configuration change, or source code patch and recompile.
-Different terms used for "remediation" include patch, fix, update, hotfix, and upgrade.
-Mitigations are also called workarounds or countermeasures.

--Risk- 6the "effect of uncertainty on objectives".
-In this definition, uncertainties include events (which may or may not happen) and uncertainties caused by ambiguity or a lack of information.

--Risk Acceptance- 7a risk response strategy whereby the project team decides to acknowledge the risk and not take any action unless the risk occurs.

--Risk Register- 8a document in which the results of risk analysis and risk response planning are recorded.

--Secure Development Lifecycle (SDL)- a development process that helps developers build more secure products and address security compliance requirements while reducing development costs.

--Service Level Agreement (SLA)- a contract between a service provider (either internal or external) and the end user that defines the level of service expected from the service provider.

--Stakeholders- 9PSIRT stakeholders are the groups that build and modify the product or product components and ensure an appropriate product communication strategy, and groups who can benefit from product security.
-In short, PSIRT Stakeholders either contribute to or benefit from product security and incident response.

--Third-Party- any upstream supplier or producer that provides components incorporated into a product or solution/service.

--Vendor- 10a person or organization that developed the product, or service, or is responsible for maintaining it.

--Vulnerability-11weakness of software, hardware, or online service that can be exploited.
+Different terms used for 'remediation' include patch, fix, update, hotfix, and upgrade.
+Mitigations are also called workarounds or countermeasures. - Risk 6the 'effect of uncertainty on objectives'.
+In this definition, uncertainties include events (which may or may not happen) and uncertainties caused by ambiguity or a lack of information. - Risk Acceptance 7a risk response strategy whereby the project team decides to acknowledge the risk and not take any action unless the risk occurs. - Risk Register 8a document in which the results of risk analysis and risk response planning are recorded. - Secure Development Lifecycle (SDL) is a development process that helps developers build more secure products and address security compliance requirements while reducing development cost. - Service Level Agreement (SLA) a contract between a service provider (either internal or external) and the end user that defines the level of service expected from the service provider. - Stakeholders 9PSIRT stakeholders are the groups that build and modify the product or product components, ensure appropriate product communication strategy, and groups who can benefit from product security.
+In short, PSIRT Stakeholders either contribute to or benefit from product security and incident response. - Third-Party any upstream supplier or producer that provides components incorporated into a product or solution/service. - Vendor 10person or organization that developed the product, or service, or is responsible for maintaining it. - Vulnerability 11weakness of software, hardware, or online service that can be exploited.
+11 ISO/IEC 30111:2013 Information technology-Security techniques-Vulnerability handling processes-Terms/Definitions 3.8

-5 ISO/IEC 29147:2014 Information technology-Security techniques-Vulnerability disclosure-Terms/Definitions 3.6

-6 ISO 31000:2009/ ISO Guide 73:2002 Risk management - Principles and guidelines- Terms/Definitions 2.1

-7 The Project Management Body of Knowledge (PMBOK) Guide and Standards
+4 ISO/IEC 29147:2014 Information technology-Security techniques-Vulnerability disclosure-Terms/Definitions 3.5 5 ISO/IEC 29147:2014 Information technology-Security techniques-Vulnerability disclosure-Terms/Definitions 3.6 6 ISO 31000:2009/ ISO Guide 73:2002 Risk management - Principles and guidelines- Terms/Definitions 2.1 7 The Project Management Body of Knowledge (PMBOK) Guide and Standards

-8 The Project Management Body of Knowledge (PMBOK) Guide and Standards

-9 Architecture Content Framework

-10 ISO/IEC 30111:2013 Information technology-Security techniques-Vulnerability handling processes-Terms/Definitions 3.7
+8 The Project Management Body of Knowledge (PMBOK) Guide and Standards 9 Architecture Content Framework $^{^{10}}$ ISO/IEC 30111:2013 Information technology-Security techniques-Vulnerability handling processes-Terms/Definitions 3.7